dafydd2277/systemAdmin/filesystems/01_lvm_and_luks.md

   --name ${s_mount_name}.enc \
   ${s_vg_name} \
   ${s_pv_devices}

+lvdisplay /dev/${s_vg_name}/${s_mount_name}.enc

 ```

+If you mirrored your logical volumes, check that the `Mirrored volumes` item in the output of `lvdisplay` is accurate.

-Then, write a bunch of random information to the LV, create a LUKS environment over the top of it, and make a filesystem.
+Next, write a bunch of random information to the LV, create a LUKS environment over the top of it, and make a filesystem.

 ```
 shred --verbose \